+The charity is controlled by its governing document, a deed of trust, and constitutes an unincorporated charity.

 The Charity is controlled by its governing document, a deed of Trust, and constitutes and unincorporated charity.
 The Charity is controlled by its constitution and constitutes an unincorporated charity.